Non-smooth paths having unit speed with respect to the Kobayashi metric, and their applications: Introduction

 The connection between Theorem~\ref{T:unit-speed} and the notions of negative curvature mentioned above are given by \emph{$(\lambda,\kappa)$-chord-arc curves} and \emph{$(\lambda,\kappa)$-almost-geodesics}\,---\,see Section~\ref{S:met} for definitions.
 The role of $(\lambda,\kappa)$-chord-arc curves is well established in the study of Gromov hyperbolic spaces.
-For $X$ as described at the top of this section, we know that given a $\kappa>0$, for any $x,y\in X$, $x\neq y$, there exists a $(1,\kappa)$-almost-geodesic joining $x$ and $y$; see \cite[Proposition~4.4]{bharalizimmer:gdwnv17}, \cite[Proposition~2.8]{masanta:vdekdcm24}.
-When $(X, K_X)$ is not Cauchy-complete, the latter serve as substitutes for geodesics.
-Thus, it would be useful to know whether the two classes of paths coincide in some appropriate sense.
-Theorem~\ref{T:unit-speed} helps establish this via Corollary~\ref{C:application}.
+For $X$ as described at the top of this section, given a $\kappa>0$, for each pair $x,y\in X$, $x\neq y$, there exists a $(1,\kappa)$-almost-geodesic joining $x$ and $y$; see \cite[Proposition~4.4]{bharalizimmer:gdwnv17}, \cite[Proposition~2.8]{masanta:vdekdcm24}.
+These serve as substitutes for geodesics when $(X, K_X)$ is not a geodesic space.
+It would be useful to know whether the two classes of paths coincide in some appropriate sense.
+Answering this is one of the applications of Theorem~\ref{T:unit-speed}; see Section~\ref{S:appl}.